 The first preoperative interview is the first step that will constitute the whole direction and course of the surgery.
 Right at this stage, firstly, I plan the pre-operative tests of the patient while questioning his/her medical history.
 Meanwhile, I also evaluate the complaints and expectations of the patient; and give detailed information about the interventions I will apply, and what techniques I will choose with justifications.
 At the same time, I take photographs of my patient before the surgery and apply a photo simulation to confirm the expectations of my patient through visual results.
 In patients who apply from abroad, I create simulations on the photos that are sent to me before the surgery and share them with the patients before they arrive.

 The patient is required not to consume foods and beverages 6 hours before the surgery.
 After this period of fasting, the patients that are hospitalized are taken to their rooms and are evaluated with the anesthetist for the last time.
 Following the sedative, patients who have decreased tension and stress are taken to the surgery.

 Rhinoplasty surgery is performed with one of two techniques that are called Open or Closed Surgery.
 My personal preference is often the Closed Surgery because less edema occurs, and faster recovery is observed.
 There is no need for stitches.

-Rhinoplasty surgery lasts 1,5-2 hours on average and applied under general anesthesia.
+Rhinoplasty surgery takes approximately 1,5-2 hours and applied under general anesthesia.

 Following the surgery, patients are taken to their rooms after they recover.
 In this period, different analgesics are administered; and the optimum comfort of patients is provided.
 I make my patients stay in the hospital for one night, and discharge them on the following morning.
 After the 2nd day following the surgery, I remove the silicones in the nose, and also remove the nasal splints at the end of the 1st week.
 I do not apply for a second splint.
 In none of these stages, the greatest fear of patients is the “pain”.